tomzx/blog.tomrochette.com-content/agi/books/cognitive-science-an-introduction-to-the-science-of-the-mind/article.md

 	* the intentional control of action
 	* durable and explicit information maintenance
 	* the ability to plan new tasks through combining mental operations in novel ways
+* (p471) Dehaene and Naccache consider these three hypothesized functions of consciousness within a framework set by two basic theoretical postulates about mental architecture and the large-scale organization of the mind
+* (p471) The first theoretical postulate is a version of the modularity theory.
+Consciousness is restricted to information within the global workspace
+* (p471) The second theoretical postulate has to do with how information becomes available to the global workspace.
+Attention is the key mechanism here.
+It functions as a gate-keeper, allowing the results of modular information processing to enter the global workspace

 # See also